lucasrla/remarks/README.md

 # Setup and usage

+Please note that `remarks` is still highly experimental software.

+Although I expect it to be easy to install and use on Linux and Windows, it has been used only on a `macOS Catalina` computer and a reMarkable tablet at `2.2.0.48` so far.

 Because `remarks` depends only on [PyMuPDF](https://github.com/pymupdf/PyMuPDF) and [Shapely](https://github.com/Toblerity/Shapely), there is no need to install `imagemagick`, `opencv`, or any additional image library.

-Please note that `remarks` is still highly experimental software.
-So far, it has been tested only with reMarkable (software version) `2.2.0.48` on `macOS Catalina`.
-But because there are just two dependencies, I expect it to be easy to install and use on Linux and Windows too.
+If [OCRmyPDF](https://github.com/jbarlow83/OCRmyPDF) is available on your machine, `remarks` may (optionally) use it.

 ## 1. Copy files from the `xochitl` directory to your computer

-_Check out my [reMarkable command-line utils](https://github.com/lucasrla/rm-utils) for a SSH & rsync setup that is very convenient._
+I find using `rsync` the easiest way to copy files from/to your tablet.
+Check out my repository [lucasrla/rm-utils](https://github.com/lucasrla/rm-utils) for my SSH & `rsync` setup.

 Alternatively, you can use the good old `scp` to copy files from the device to your computer:

-On your reMarkable device, go to `Menu > Settings > About`, then under the `Copyrights and Licenses` tab, scroll down the `General Information` text.
+- On your reMarkable device, go to `Menu > Settings > About`, then under the `Copyrights and Licenses` tab, scroll down the `General Information` text.
 Right after the paragraph titled "GPLv3 Compliance", there will be the username (`root`), password and IP address needed for `SSH`.

-Using these credentials, `scp` the contents of `/home/root/.local/share/remarkable/xochitl` from your reMarkable to a directory on your computer.
+- Using these credentials, `scp` the contents of `/home/root/.local/share/remarkable/xochitl` from your reMarkable to a directory on your computer.
 It may take a while depending on the size of your document collection and the quality of your wifi network.

-You probably want to switch off the Auto sleep feature in `Menu > Settings > Power` before transferring the files to prevent any unintented interruptions.
+- To prevent any unintented interruptions, you can (optionally) switch off the Auto sleep feature in `Menu > Settings > Power` before transferring the files.

 ## 2. Clone, install and run `remarks`